PradKalkar/DeepLearning.ai-Summary/5- Sequence Models/Readme.md

     ![](Images/43.png)

 #### GloVe word vectors
 - GloVe is another algorithm for learning the word embedding.
-It's the simplest of them.
+It's the simplest of all the algorithms we have seen so far.
 - This is not used as much as word2vec or skip-gram models, but it has some enthusiasts because of its simplicity.
 - GloVe stands for Global vectors for word representation.
 - Let's use our previous example: "I want a glass of orange juice to go along with my cereal".